MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ### Backups for VMware VMs that have VMware Tools start failing with error "Disk SubSystem 0x80990EF1"
 **Description**: DPM 2022 UR1 had a bug where backups VMware VMs would fail if VMware tools is installed.
 This was due to a faulty configuration in DPM.

-**Workaround**: Apply Hotfix for DPM 2022 UR1.
+**Workaround**: Apply Hotfix for DPM 2022 UR1 or DPM 2022 UR2.

 ### DPM 2022 RTM and Update Rollup 1 can't discover databases in SQL Server 2017 and 2016 over TLS 1.2.
 **Description**: DPM 2022 RTM and UR1 did not support MSOLEDB 18 for SQL Server 2017 and 2016 which is required to perform discovery and protection of SQL Server over TLS 1.2.
 This issue is observed after [KB5021128](https://support.microsoft.com/help/5021128) or [KB5021127](https://support.microsoft.com/help/5021127) is installed for SQL Server 2016 and 2017 respectively to mandate TLS 1.2 or when TLS 1.0 and 1.1 are disabled on the protected server.

-**Workaround**: Apply Hotfix for DPM 2022 UR1, update the DPM Agents and then install [MSOLEDB 18](https://www.microsoft.com/en-us/download/details.aspx?id=56730) on the protected SQL Servers.
+**Workaround**: Apply Hotfix for DPM 2022 UR1 or DPM 2022 UR2, update the DPM Agents and then install [MSOLEDB 18](https://www.microsoft.com/en-us/download/details.aspx?id=56730) on the protected SQL Servers.

+## DPM 2022 UR2 release notes

+In addition to the issues documented above, DPM 2022 UR2 has the following issues:

+### DPM 2022 UR1 email reports with M365 credentials fail after upgrading to DPM 2022 UR2

+**Description**: DPM 2022 UR2 adds support for Windows and Basic SMTP authentication methods.
+Basic SMTP authentication will work for M365 and other mail providers who support it.
+But if you are using DPM 2022 UR1 with M365 credentials, your email reports and alerts will start failing since the credentials can’t be read by DPM 2022 UR2.

+**Workaround**: Re-configure email credentials for M365 using the Basic authentication type added in DPM 2022 UR2.

 ::: moniker-end